Certificate of Occupancy (CO)

-- Certificate of Occupancies issued after August 9, 2019 are publicly available on the Austin Build + Connect (AB+C) Portal.
+- Certificate of Occupancies issued after August 9, 2019, are publicly available on the Austin Build + Connect (AB+C) Portal.

-- To request up to 6 Certificate of Occupancies (COs), submit an email to DSDCertificateofOccupancy@austintexas.gov.
+- To request up to 6 Certificates of Occupancies (COs), submit an email to DSDCertificateofOccupancy@austintexas.gov.
 Be sure to include the address and unit number (if applicable) in your request.
 Please allow 1 to 5 business days for them to provide responsive information.

-- To request 7 or more Certificate of Occupancies (COs), submit a Public Information Request to Public.Information@austintexas.gov Be sure to include the address and unit number (if applicable) in your request.
+- To request 7 or more Certificates of Occupancies (COs), submit a Public Information Request to Public.Information@austintexas.gov.
+Be sure to include the address and unit number (if applicable) in your request.
 Under the Public Information Act, governmental entities have 10 business days to provide responsive information.

 A Temporary Certificate of Occupancy (TCO) may allow a property to be occupied/stocked/furnished before issuing a final Certificate of Occupancy.
 TCOs are available for both commercial and residential properties.

 How to request a Temporary Certificate of Occupancy: